Tutorial: Solving the Kuramoto–Sivashinsky Equation with Averaging Neural Operator¶

 Super easy!
 Notice that we use the SIREN

-activation function, more on Implicit Neural Representations with Periodic Activation Functions.
+activation function, which is discussed in more detail in the paper Implicit Neural Representations with Periodic Activation Functions.

 Solving the KS problem¶